holos-aafc/Holos/H.Content/Documentation/Swine Training Guide/Holos_4_Swine_Training_Guide.md

 # Swine Operation

 Adding animal components follows the same approach used for the land management components.
-Under the **Swine** category in the available components, drag and drop one **Grower-to-Finish** component to the **My farm** section on the right.
-Add a **Farrow-to-Wean**, followed by an **Iso-Wean** component.
-In this example, all groups listed under each component will be used.
+Under the **Swine** category in the available components, drag and drop one **Farrow-to-Wean** component to the **My farm** section on the right.
+In this example, all animal groups listed under this component will be used.
 This means we will not have to remove any animal group by clicking the **X** icon next to it under **Step 1**.
-We can now begin entering information into each Animal Group from our three Swine Components.
+We can now begin entering information into each Animal Group.

 *Note: Click on the **View** menu item in the top taskbar and check/uncheck the **Hide List of Available Components** option.
 Checking this option hides the list of **Available Components**, allowing more room on the screen for the **My Farm** section.*